trolldbois/volatility_plugins/README.md

 Plugins:
     * haystackheap: optimised plugin to search for HEAP. please use the constraints file as indicated.
-    * haystack: generic search for record in all memory space (very slow)
+    * haystacksearch: generic search for record in all memory space (very slow)
     * haystackallocated: search for record in allocated memory chunks only (somewhat experimental)
     * haystackshow: load and show the value of a record if loaded from a specific address
+    * haystackreverse: reverse all allocated structure to file and guesstimate the field type of each structure.

 For example, to search for all records that could ba a WinXP x86 Heaps in the zeus.vmem image process 1668: